raulincadet/fredEco/README.rst

 =========
 Usage
 =========
-The usage of the package is explained in this section, whereas some examples are provided in the *Examples* section of the `documentation web pag <https://fredeco.readthedocs.io/en/latest/index.html>`_ of the package.
-It is strongly recommanded to read also that section.
+The usage of the package is explained in this section, whereas some examples are provided in the *Examples* section of the `documentation web page <https://fredeco.readthedocs.io/en/latest/index.html>`_ of the package.
+It is strongly recommanded to read that section.

 * Each user of ``fredeco`` should have his own FRED® API key.
 To accomodate a new user of ``fredeco``.
 One of the functions of the package, ``request_api_key()`` allows the user to open the webpage to request a FRED® API key.